hgarza2017/ProjectPanthera/README.md

 # ProjectPanthera
-Streamlining electronic component research via computer vision and augmented reality
+Streamlining electronic component research via computer vision and augmented reality.

+## This repository serves to redirect to project website and demo.